xxsc0529/genai-toolbox/docs/en/getting-started/local_quickstart.md

       )

       queries = [
-          "Find hotels in Basel with Basel in it's name.", "Can you book the Hilton Basel for me?",
+          "Find hotels in Basel with Basel in its name.", "Can you book the Hilton Basel for me?",
           "Oh wait, this is too expensive.
 Please cancel it and book the Hyatt Regency instead.", "My check in dates would be from April 10, 2024 to April 19, 2024.",